 Yet each woman has her own life that she is doing her best to live with what she knows in each moment as it unfolds.

 For instance, I love that Laura, the 22-year old, explains that she chose teaching kindergarten over pressure from family and friends to pursue modeling.
 She said she was seeking something (and I paraphrase) more real – something with more substance.

-I love that Nichole, the 32-year old, has pushed her own boundaries and broken through to what seems to be a more fulfilling connection than any she’s had before (at the start of her story, we learn she had never believed in marriage or monogamy until she met her husband, Dave – and then by the end of the film, they have just given birth to a baby son).
+I love that Nichole, the 32-year old, has pushed her own boundaries and broken through to what seems to be a more fulfilling connection than any she’s had before when she appeared in adult films (at the start of her story, we learn she had never believed in marriage or monogamy until she met her husband, Dave – and then by the end of the film, they have just given birth to a baby son).

 Most of all, I love that Winnifred is awake and aware enough to wrestle with the complex issues and compounding influences out in the open, using her voice through acting, writing, and talking with her parents and friends – and the filmmakers!
 She is already changing the world just by articulating so clearly what most young people her age either can’t or won’t say (or just are never given the chance to share).

 And here, I have to return to my feelings of oh-so-over-it fatigue – I mean, how many different ways do we really need to showcase how sexualized our culture is?